 At Jefferies, we have set up a dedicated team to help owners of the affected cars claim from VW and have had a strong response from people who are interested in claiming.

-Until the hearing has taken place, however, it will be unclear how compensation claims again Volkswagen are likely to proceed.
-Once the High Court has decided whether or not to make a Group Litigation order, we will be able to provide a full update to our clients including details of how the likely costs of making a claim can be funded (e.g. no win-no fee, etc.)
+Until the hearing in October has taken place, however, it will be unclear exactly how compensation claims against Volkswagen are likely to proceed.
+We will be then able to provide a full update to our clients including details of how the likely costs of making a claim can be funded (e.g. no win-no fee, etc.)